denten-books/plain-text/0-intro.md

 Walter Benjamin, and Mikhail Bakhtin opens the discussion.
 Materialist poetics rise concomitantly alongside a mechanistic, rule-based view of language.
-In this chapter I reconstruct a series of thought experiments first in the writing of Ludwig Wittgenstein, and then in Alan Turing's seminal paper on an imaginary computer capable of reading and writing.
+In this chapter I reconstruct a series of thought experiments first in the writing of Ludwig Wittgenstein and then in Alan Turing's seminal paper on an imaginary computer capable of reading and writing.
 The verbs to read and to write imply a type of cognitive processing.
 What does it mean to read and to write for a machine?
 What about broken mechanisms of comprehension?
 At once a